 - Clear expectations for supervisors that they incorporate family-supportive behaviors into their management practices

-Family Forward Oregon (along with its sister organization Family Forward Education Fund) is also celebrating our state’s flexible and family-friendly employers.
+Our sister organization, Family Forward Education Fund, is also celebrating our state’s flexible and family-friendly employers.
 Every fall, the Great Ideas @ Work event gathers employers and employees, business and nonprofit leaders, and policy makers to celebrate employers that are making work work.
-At the event, winners of the Alfred P. Sloan Award for Business Excellence Workplace Effectiveness and Flexibility [link] are honored.
-We also present the Family Forward Leadership Award to one particularly outstanding employer.
+At the event, winners of the Alfred P. Sloan Award for Business Excellence Workplace Effectiveness and Flexibility are honored.

 What are your experiences of combining work and family?
 What kinds of changes in the workplace do you think would make the biggest difference?
 Do you work somewhere that is family-forward?
 Or are you needing support advocating for better policies at your workplace?
 We’d love to hear about your experiences.

-And be sure to check out these great resources to learn more now:
+And be sure to check out our employer resources page now.